dillonkearns/elm-graphql/README.md

    # or by calling it through an npm script as in this project's package.json
    ```

-3. Run the `graphqelm` command line tool installed above to generate your code.
+3. Run the `@dillonkearns/elm-graphql` command line tool installed above to generate your code.
 If you used the `--save-dev` method above, you can simply create a script in your package.json like the following:

    ```
    {